 - Settlements: Jiffy Lube settled for $47 million, Uber for $20 million, Papa John’s for $16.5 million, Abercrombie & Fitch for $10 million, Caribou Coffee for $8.5 million.

 - There are a ton of pending cases: AutoNation, Giorgio Armani, Harbor Freight Tools, Miracle-Gro, Orange Theory Gym, Petland, Subway, And it’s not just corporations.
 The National Republican Congressional Committee also has a pending lawsuit.

 The TCPA is not just a suggestion.
+Mark our words.
 Your nonprofit needs to take these laws seriously or you will suffer the consequences.